-How to Reduce a Fever Naturally
+Tips that May Help to Reduce a Fever Naturally

-Tips for reducing a fever
+Tips to help reduce a fever naturally

 - Wash with lukewarm water.
 Have a shower for a couple of minutes, reducing the temperature slowly so the change isn’t a shock to the body.